Antonella-Bilotta/Antonella-Bilotta/README.md

 ###

+<h4 align="left">2026 &nbsp;<i>A modular framework for proof-search via formalised modal completeness in HOL Light (To appear)</i></h4>

+###

+<p align="left">A. Bilotta, M. Maggesi, C. Pierini Brogi, 2026, "A modular framework for proof-search via formalised modal completeness in HOL Light", Accepted at CSL 2026, <i>To appear</i>.</p>

+###

 <h4 align="left">2025 &nbsp;<i><a href="https://ictcs2025.unich.it/paperICTCS2025Pescara/ICTCS_2025_Camera_ready_10.pdf" target="_blank">A modular proof of semantic completeness for normal systems beyond the modal cube, formalised in HOLMS</a></i></h4>

 ###

-<p align="left">A. Bilotta, M. Maggesi, C. Pierini Brogi, 2025, <i>A modular proof of semantic completeness for normal systems beyond the modal cube, formalised in HOLMS</i>, Accepted at ICTCS 2025, <i>To appear</i>.</p>
+<p align="left">A. Bilotta, M. Maggesi, C. Pierini Brogi, 2025, "A modular proof of semantic completeness for normal systems beyond the modal cube, formalised in HOLMS", <i>Proceedings of the 26th Italian Conference on Theoretical Computer Science, ICTCS 2025</i>, volume 4039 of CEUR Workshop Proceedings, pp. 154-162 .</p>

 ###